SCHEDULE AND HOURS OF OPERATION

 8. No one under 18 years of age may shoot in the range unless accompanied by a parent or other adult.

 Minor children must be closely supervised while visiting the shooting range.

 9. Absolutely no beer or other alcoholic beverages are allowed; nor the use of firearms under the influence of

-of alcohol or drugs, legal or otherwise.
-No intoxicating substances are allowed anywhere on the premises, including
+any type of alcohol or drugs, legal or otherwise.
+No intoxicating substances are allowed anywhere on the premises,

 including the parking lot.

 10. All firearms must be cased or holstered while not on the range, at-line, or fire.